What should I wear?

-Salt room therapy requires no special clothing; the salt will not damage your clothes or leave any noticeable residue.
-We provide you with surgical shoe coverings to cover your feet.
-For children, we request that they come to sessions in clothing that is clean and free of dirt or mud.
-We also request that little girls with long hair wear it in a ponytail or bun to minimize the amount of hair on the salt room floor.
-Is there a risk of catching an infection from other clients in the salt room?
-With over two tons of salt on the floor of the treatment room, the microclimate of our salt room is said to be 3 times cleaner than a sterile surgery room in a hospital.
-Therefore it is nearly impossible to catch any infection or be affected by bacteria during the therapy.
-Salt is a natural anti-bacterial and it kills almost all bacteria on contact.
-In addition, our filtered ventilation system is constantly working to circulate the air in the salt room, drawing used air out and clean, filtered air in.
-Completely new air is pumped into the room before each session.
+For our children sessions, we request that they come to their salt sessions in clothing that is clean and free of dirt or mud.
+The microclimate of our salt room is said to be three times cleaner than a sterile surgery room in a hospital.
+Salt is a natural anti-bacterial, and it kills all bacteria on contact.
+Besides, our filtered ventilation system is continually working to circulate the air in the salt room, drawing used air out and clean, filtered air in.
+Utterly new air and salt are pumped into the room before each session.

 How is dry salt aerosol better than saline treatments (Neti pots, nebulizers, etc.)?